evolang2024/evolang2024.github.io/index.md

                   <li><b>Full papers</b> (between 6 and 8 pages)</li>
                   <li><b>Abstracts</b> (up to 2 pages). </li>
               </ol>
-              Both full papers and abstracts will be considered for both podium presentation (15 min talk + 5 min Q&A) and for poster presentation.
+              Both full papers and abstracts will be considered for both podium (15 min talk + 5 min Q&A) and poster presentations.
 Submissions are limited to one first-authored podium presentation and one first-authored poster per person.
 There is no limit on non-first-authored submissions.
-When submitting, please indicate whether you prefer to be considered for inclusion as a talk, as a poster, or as either of the two, as well as whether you are currently planning to present your work on-site or online.
-(We are aware that this is a preliminary decision subject to change.)
+When submitting, please indicate whether you prefer a talk, poster, or either.
+Submissions will open Sept 6th, 2023.
               </div>

 speakers: